 Led by Mark Jones and Kate McGrath

-This LCG will be centered on developing a Reacting to the Past (RTTP) community of practice that introduced these highly effective role-playing simulations to CCSU’s pedagogy.
-The history department has used this pedagogy with great success and they want to recruit faculty from other departments to use RTTP in their classrooms.
-The book, Minds on Fire: How Role-Immersion Games Transform College written by Mark Carnes, will be provided.
+This LCG centered on developing a Reacting to the Past (RTTP) community of practice that introduced these highly effective role-playing simulations to CCSU’s pedagogy.
+The group used the book, Minds on Fire: How Role-Immersion Games Transform College written by Mark Carnes for the LCG.

-This Learning Community Group will provide faculty with access and training to AudioNoteTaker, software designed to improve student learning at the college level.
-Specifically this project will target faculty from across all five of CCSU's schools who are scheduled to teach two sections of the same course during the Spring 2017 Semester.
-Outcomes of this project will include a study of the impact of AudioNoteTaker and dissemination of our findings.
+This Learning Community Group provided faculty with access and training to AudioNoteTaker, software designed to improve student learning at the college level.
+Outcomes of this project included a study of the impact of AudioNoteTaker.

-The LCG will read and discuss the current literature on culturally relevant teaching, pilot instructional strategies learned and share lessons learned.
-The goal is to better address the needs of culturally and linguistically diverse students at the collegiate level.
-Participants will attend and provide feedback from four LCG meetings and provide feedback on piloting instructional approaches aligned with the literature on culturally relevant teaching.
+The LCG read and discussed the current literature on culturally relevant teaching, pilot instructional strategies learned and shared lessons learned.
+The goal was to better address the needs of culturally and linguistically diverse students at the collegiate level.

 Exploring Open Educational Resources at CCSU—Sharon Clapp